 West Beach at Little Lagoon Pass

-Connecting Little Lagoon to the Gulf of Mexico is Little Lagoon Pass.
+Connecting Little Lagoon to the Gulf is Little Lagoon Pass.
 This shallow waterway is a haven for fishermen, which attracts mollusks and crustaceans.

-This 2.5-mile stretch of beach typically remains uncrowded, making it easy to search for shells all day long.
+The Pavilion at Gulf State Park is an open 2.5-mile stretch of beach that offers plenty of parking, making it easy to search for shells all day long.

-This part of the island lies where the Gulf meets Mobile Bay.
-It’s a secluded area with beaches that are both large and home to a variety of unique shells.
+Fort Morgan is located at the west end of the island and lies where the Gulf meets Mobile Bay.
+The beaches here are secluded that are both large and home to a variety of unique shells.

 On your drive into town, stop by our welcome centers to pick up a shelling brochure and bag.
 Our brochure is filled with information, a map and more.
 And, the mesh shelling bag is the perfect place to collect and store your shells while on vacation.
 The bags are available while supplies last.